securifera/crapsecrets/README.md

 - Request timeout can be set using the `--timeout` or `-t` argument

 ## Viewstate Changes:
-- Contains more machine keys and some logical changes.
+- Contains some logical changes.
 - Shows a possibility for AES and 3DES for validation key in encrypted .NET 4.0 viewstates.
 - Removes cookieless values from the path.
 - Removes parameters after .aspx.